cypress-io/cypress/cypress/v0.0/documentation/4-Guides/5-Network Requests.md

   .route("GET", /activities/, "fixture:activities.json")
 ```

 You can additionally reference [aliases](https://on.cypress.io/guides/using-aliases) within responses.
-These aliases do not **need** to point to fixtures, but that is a common use case.
+These aliases do not have to point to fixtures, but that is a common use case.
 Separating out a fixture enables you to work and mutate that object prior to handing it off to a response.

 ```javascript